anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-06-22-4-Stories-of-Pluma-Blanca.md

 At that moment the racist woman came out of the store and Pluma Blanca began to giggle like a small child.
 It was as if he had done something naughty and was trying to hide it.
 A stray dog approached the woman, raised his leg, and soaked her stockings.

+### Black Crows
+Pluma Blanca arrived at the ranch the other day.
+He came just at the right time as I was completely exhausted with the defense of our ranch against the Santa Muerte neighbors.
+Whenever these demons kidnap and torture people they turn on a motorcycle without a muffler that is very noisy and covers the screams of the tortured.
+I had hardly slept for a week because they turned on that motorcycle every night between midnight and 3 a.m., the traditional “witching hour” when dark occultists have traditionally performed their rights.
+Instead of sleeping, I meditated all through these dark hours.

+The ranch was recently invaded by a flock of crows.
+They come and attack the other birds.
+We had almost no birds here in the desert until we dug our trenches to collect rainwater and make a mini oasis.
+To me, it seemed a perfect literary image: all of this suffering and death adorned with a final, dreadful touch of black crows that prey on our peaceful dove and sparrow.
+It was as if reality is communicating with me through symbols.
+Its uncanny, but is it just my imagination?

+Pluma Blanca began beating his drum and shouting in Maya and then chanting “Baba Nam Kevalam.”
+I ran outside from my meditations and was inspired to go and attack the narco compound with my bare hands, such was the inspiration.
+He was chasing off the crows.
+I understood that he saw them as an ominous symbol.
+He pointed to the crows and then to the direction of the narco compound.
+I intuitively understood that he saw the crows as a live symbol connected with the narco camp.
+If we run them off, then we effect those whom they serve.
+It all made a certain symbolic sense, and I went along with it all in a high state of emotion and put my intellectual questions aside for the moment.
+At that time we begin to hear the motorcycle.
+It gets closer and we see a man riding it and shouting like a madman.
+It was the first time we had seen the motorcycle and the rider leave the compound.
+We had a chance to look him in the eyes and send him a gaze that penetrated his entire being.
+He won’t come around any longer.

+I have lived with indigenous Mexican for the last 13 years.
+Although I sometimes doubt their credulity in such magic realities, I have seen so many occasions in which these ideas have lead to the most amazing revelations of truth.
+Pluma Blanca was a very refined yogi.
+My wife was his favorite student.
+He understood all of these practices without superstition and myth and taught very advanced, systematic meditations to understand these “magical realities.”